|Absinthe Premier Fils 65%

 from crushed vine roots, grape skins and residues from fermentation.
 To avoid compacting the soil with the use of tractors,

 horses were re-introduced to cultivate the vineyards of Romanée-Conti and Le Montrachet.
-Five hectares in La Tâche and
+Five hectares in La Tâche and Grands

-sorted into small baskets and individually examined for health on triage tables, before the winemaking begins.
+small baskets and individually examined for health on triage tables, before the winemaking begins.

 |Chambertin 1898 - SOLD